-The guided walks take place on June 11, July 2 and Sept.
-10 at 11a.m.
+The guided walks for summer 2018 July 28 and August 25 from 11:00 to 12:30.
 Participants are invited to experience the voice, and connect with the body, emotion and spirit through the voice in the wilderness setting.
 Sung material is improvised with guidance from Nicola.
 Elements such as whether or not the group is large or small, if the group members are regular participants or there for a one-time experience will determine the type of experience each week.
 It will always be different because the dynamics of the group will change each time.
 Each session lasts for approximately two hours.

 Copyright 2018 Nicola Oddy